Controlling loss and wastage in Food and Beverage operation

 Point-of-Sale (POS) Systems:

 Point-of-sale (POS) systems have replaced traditional cash registers in all major hotel operations.
 These computer-based systems allow for a very high level of control for a reasonable price in all areas where guest transactions are processed.
-The food and beverage department has gain the greatest benefit from this control.
+The food and beverage department has gained the greatest benefit from this control.

 Restaurant POS systems have eliminated the need for the manual check control systems of the past.
 Checks no longer need to be issued to servers at the beginning of each shift.
 Control numbers no longer need to be recorded on lengthy and time-consuming check logs.